Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Generalization to Point-Subspace Cover

 $(\Leftarrow)$ Assume that $G$ is vertex-separable.
-By the construction of the point subspace cover instance we have: \begin{enumerate} \item every point $p^e$ is in fact covered by the lines $\ell^{v_I}$ where $e = \{v_I\}$ for all $I \in {[d] \choose \ell}$.
+By the construction of the point-subspace cover instance we have: \begin{itemize} \item every point $p^e$ is in fact covered by the lines $\ell^{v_I}$ where $e = \{v_I\}$ for all $I \in {\binom{[d]}{\ell}}$.
 This is because by construction every line $\ell^{v_I}$ and point $p^e$ have the same $x_j$-coordinate with $j \notin I$. \item $\forall v\neq v'\in V$ it holds that $\ell^{v} \neq \ell^{v'}$.
-This is obviously true if vertices belong to different parts, because then there exist at least one free coordinate of $v$ that is fixed for $v'$ and vice versa.
-If $v, v' \in V_I$ for some $I \in {[d] \choose \ell}$ then, by vertex separability, there exists $j \notin I$ such that $v$ and $v'$ are not connected in graph $G_j$ and get different $x_j$-coordinates.
+This is obviously true if vertices belong to different parts, because then there exists at least one free coordinate of $v$ that is fixed for $v'$ and vice versa.
+If $v, v' \in V_I$ for some $I \in {\binom{[d]}{\ell}}$ then, by vertex separability, there exists $j \notin I$ such that $v$ and $v'$ are not connected in graph $G_j$ and get different $x_j$-coordinates.
 So they represent distinct subspaces. \item $\forall e\neq e'\in E$ it holds that $p^e \neq p^{e'}$.
-Indeed, by Lemma~\ref{lem:v-e_sep-general}, $G$ is edge-separable and by the definition of edge separability (see~Def.~\ref{def:e-sep-general}) distinct hyperedges are not connected in at least one graph $G_i$ and get different $x_i$-coordinates.
-So they represent distinct points. \end{enumerate}
+Indeed, by \cref{lem:v-e_sep-general}, $G$ is edge-separable and by the definition of edge separability (see~\cref{def:e-sep-general}) distinct hyperedges are not connected in at least one graph $G_i$ and get different $x_i$-coordinates.
+So they represent distinct points. \end{itemize}

-By the above construction, for every incident vertex-hyperedge pair $v\in V,e\in E$, that is, $v\in e$, the corresponding geometric objects $\ell^v$ and $p^e$ are incident as well.
+By the above construction, for every incident vertex-hyperedge pair $v\in V$, $e\in E$, that is, $v\in e$, the corresponding geometric objects $\ell^v$ and $p^e$ are incident as well.
 We claim that if $v$ and $e$ are not incident, that is, $v\notin e$ then $\ell^v$ and $p^e$ are not incident as well.
-This is because every point $p^e$ is already incident to precisely $d \choose \ell$ subspaces $\ell^v$ by construction, because the subspaces $\ell^v$ are pairwise distinct, and because $p^e$ cannot be incident on more than $d \choose \ell$ axis-parallel subspaces.
-Thus we constructed a point subspace cover instance that represents the hypergraph $G$ and this means that $G$ is representable.
+This is because every point $p^e$ is already incident to precisely $\binom{d}{\ell}$ subspaces $\ell^v$ by construction, because the subspaces $\ell^v$ are pairwise distinct, and because $p^e$ cannot be incident to more than $\binom{d}{\ell}$ axis-parallel subspaces.
+Thus, we have constructed a point-subspace cover instance that represents the hypergraph $G$ and this means that $G$ is representable.